aaronweiss74/weisscraft/README.md

 I got annoyed at some simple mods not existing that I needed.
 It's as simple as that.
 I just made them.

 ## What's in WeissCraft? ##
 Currently, there's a single mod that makes it so that blocks can only be modified by operators, but I may add more in the future.
+There's also another mod that allows you to smelt a diamond, and receive mutations as a result.

 ## Is it configurable? ##
 No.